-On September 6--Jane Addams' 158th birthday--the Jane Addams Hull-House Museum launched a multi-disciplinary exhibition entitled Participatory Arts: Crafting Social Change at Hull-House.
-The exhibition, which is part of the city-wide Art Design Chicago initiative, explores the social reformers influence on visual and performing arts in Chicago through historical and contemporary practices: bookbinding, art therapy, ceramics, and theatre.
+On September 6—Jane Addams' 158th birthday—Jane Addams Hull-House Museum launched a multi-disciplinary exhibition entitled Participatory Arts: Crafting Social Change.
+The exhibition, which is part of the city-wide Art Design Chicago initiative, explores the social reformers influence on visual and performing arts in Chicago through historical and contemporary practices: bookbinding, art therapy, ceramics, and theatre and performance.
 Starting on October 23, the Hull-House will host a corresponding symposium, Participatory Arts: The Legacy of Chicago's Hull-House Artists.
-This multi-day symposium will bring together activists, artists, and scholars for a public forum and artist-led workshops throughout November.
-In addition to the panel discussions, the Jane Addams Hull-House will host four immersive workshops throughout October and November.
-These workshops are led by scholar-artists and will bring together prominent thinkers and contemporary practitioners to engage with and reinterpret specific collections from the Hull-House Museum and Chicago-based museums and libraries.
+This multi-day symposium will bring together activists, artists, and scholars for a public forum.
+In addition to the panel discussions, the Jane Addams Hull-House Museum will host four immersive workshops throughout October and November.
+These workshops are led by scholar-artists and will bring together prominent thinkers and contemporary practitioners to engage with and reinterpret specific collections from the Jane Addams Hull-House Museum.